 An alumnus of the prestigious Central Saint Martins, Edward Crutchley launched his debut menswear collection in 2015.
 This was by no means his first foray into the industry: Crutchley has previously worked with Clare Waight Keller (Chloé, Givenchy), Kanye West and Pringle of Scotland; what’s more, for the last 13 years he has been a textile design consultant for Louis Vuitton Homme where he collaborated with Kim Jones, the designer he considers to be his main mentor.

 Passionate about textiles, Crutchley translates his concept of sleek modern luxury through exquisite materials, elaborate print patterns and immaculate construction.
-Inspired by old artisanal techniques and historical references with a strong ethnic aura, his collections feature the finest cashmeres, cloudlike wools, printed silks and jacquards in a rich palette of noble earthy tones, with an onus on tactile experience.
+Inspired by old artisanal techniques and historical references with a strong ethnic aura, his collections feature the finest cashmeres, cloudlike wools, printed silks and jacquards in a rich palette of noble, earthy tones, with an onus on tactile experience.

 While his first collection was an homage to his Yorkshire roots, the A/W18-19 show revealed a journey spanning multiple cultures, with references to the famous Chinese tale of pilgrimage ‘Journey to The West’, Celtic mysticism and folk tales.
 Signature slouchy silhouettes with contrasting volumes and textures include oversize jackets and bombers, draped high-waist trousers, men’s dresses inspired by monks’ robes and voluminous shirts.
 Materials are rich and diverse: colored cotton, printed organza, plush velvet, fluid embroidered silks, heavy wools and soft mink fur – the latter comes from a collaboration with Kopenhagen Fur.
 The statement print patterns that combine mythological symbols with images of animals and people are the result of the brand’s collaboration with Emoji company.
 Edward Crutchley is stocked at Galeries Lafayette, L’Eclaireur and Browns, among others.